-We will only transfer your personal information overseas if the transfer is to you, or to one of your authorised representatives, or it is with your express consent, or unless we are required to do so by law.
-We will not send your information outside of Australia in any other circumstance.
+We will only transfer your personal or health information overseas if the transfer is to you, or to one of your authorised representatives, or it is with your express consent.
+We will not send your information outside of Australia in any other circumstances.

 Not quite ready or have a question to ask?